 Some parrots experience stronger hormonal surges than others.

-Some parrots never experience behavioral changes when hormonal, usually due to temperament or their owners socializing with them appropriately from an early age.
+Some parrots never experience behavioral changes when hormonal, usually due to temperament or their owners socializing with them in the recommended way from an early age.

 Unfortunately, some parrots become excitable, impulsive, or aggressive when hormonal.